P-Transformer: A Prompt-based Multimodal Transformer Architecture For Medical Tabular Data: Experiments

-We extensively evaluated the performance of the proposed framework with two real-world datasets: a Asian dataset called PASA and a US dataset called MIMIC-III.
-We used the latest patient records right before the medical interventions.
+This study used two real-world datasets: a Asian dataset called PASA (Perioperative Anaesthesia Subject Area) and a US dataset called MIMIC-III (Medical Information Mart for Intensive Care III).
 These datasets contain 4 types of features: categorical, continuous, binary, and free-texts.

-\paragraph{PASA Dataset.} This dataset was obtained retrospectively from Perioperative Anaesthesia Subject Area (PASA) of Singapore General Hospital between 2016 to 2020.
-The data was extracted from a data mart containing information of patients who underwent operations at the hospital \cite{chiew2020utilizing}.
-Table \ref{tab: data_pasa} describes the basic statistics of the dataset, there are 71,082 samples included in our analysis with different types of features.
 We preprocessed and split the dataset into train, val, and test sets with a 3:1:1 ratio.
-In our experiment, we aimed to estimate the surgical duration, a continuous variable.
-To provide more effective guidance for physicians, we transformed this continuous label into 5 categorical labels: 0, 1, 2, 3, 4, corresponding to surgical durations of 0-1h, 1-2h, 2-3h, 3-4h, and $>$4h, respectively.
+Table \ref{tab:overall} describes the basic statistics of the datasets.